 Hello, My name is Eric Zimmermann.
 I am a DJ and Master of Ceremonies, Pianist, Band Leader and Host of Wedding & Event Podcast.
 I perform for parties and weddings in some of the most beautiful locations in Los Angeles and throughout Southern California.

-Anyone could cram a lot of beautiful things into a room (I guess you would then have a museum) but what contributes to an atmosphere where everyone feels welcome and has a good time?
+Anyone could cram a lot of beautiful things into a room.
+I guess then you would then have a museum.
+But what contributes to an atmosphere where everyone feels welcome and has a good time?

-It has been my pleasure to perform at some of the most prestigious private clubs in Southern California.
+It has been my pleasure to perform at some of the most prestigious private clubs throughout Southern California.
 These are stunningly beautiful locations steeped in tradition.
-There you will find the best food; the finest “things.”
+There you will find the finest food and beautiful decor.
 What could be added to all of that?
 What makes it all come alive?

 Welcome? or Not Welcome?

-Now, in contrast, I am sure it has never happened that you walk into the Post Office or DMV for example and were ignored by the attendant.
-(I don’t wish that on anybody; that’s not a good feeling.)
+I am sure it has never happened that you walk into the Post Office or DMV for example and were ignored by the attendant.
+I don’t wish that on anybody; that’s not a good feeling.
 This could happen anywhere and sometimes does.
-I suppose the attendant may be preoccupied in thought and doesn’t notice someone just walked in or that you are standing there waiting.
+I suppose the attendant may be preoccupied in thought and didn’t notice someone just walked in or that you are standing there waiting.

 Essential Human Aspect